learn-co-curriculum/dsc-introduction-to-keras/README.md

               metrics=['accuracy'])
 ```

-Notice that this is also where we define our loss function.
+Notice that this is also where we specify our loss function.

-### Training the model
+### Train the model

 ```python
 history = model.fit(x_train,